This article was last updated on 12/02/2024

 Minimum for basics

 As the minimum living standard describes, you’d cover your essential bills but with little left over.
 You can wave goodbye to a car and eating out more than once a month.
-Forget foreign holidays – the budget only stretches to one week away and one long weekend in the UK each year.
+Forget foreign holidays – the budget only stretches to one week away in the UK each year.
 Keen to redecorate now you’re spending more time at home?
 You’d be reliant on your DIY skills, as there’s no budget to pay someone else to help.
 This worries me as my own DIY skills are non-existent.
-Thank goodness for ‘affordable leisure activities’ twice a week!

 Moderate for more flexibility

 Life is looking up for those on the moderate living standard, which promises more financial security and flexibility.
-The £23,300 a year for one person, or £34,000 for a couple, brings the chance to eat out a few times a month.
-A three-year old car, replaced every 10 years.
-A fortnight in Europe plus a long weekend in the UK every year.
-The budget for clothing and shoes shoots up, and suddenly you can afford £34 a pop on birthday presents, rather than £20 each at the minimum living standard.
+The £31,300 a year for one person, or £43,100 for a couple, brings the chance to eat out once a month.
+A three-year old car, can be replaced every 7 years.
+It allows a fortnight long 3* all inclusive holiday in the Med and a long weekend break in the UK.
+The budget for clothing and shoes shoots up, and suddenly you can afford £30 a pop on birthday presents, rather than £20 each at the minimum living standard.
 You can even afford some help with maintenance and decorating each year.
 (What a relief)!

 Comfortable for some luxuries

-Stretch to £37,300 a year for one, or £54,500 for two, and now we’re talking.
-The luxuries listed at a comfortable living standard include regular beauty treatments, theatre trips and a three week holiday in Europe each year.
-The food budget is over £140 more than the minimum living standard allows, the spending on clothes and footwear almost triples, and you’re up to a generous £56 each for birthday presents.
-You can even afford two cars, and you’ll be able to replace them every five years, and your kitchen and bathroom every 10 to 15 years.
+Stretch to £43,100 a year for one, or £59,000 for two, and now we’re talking.
+The luxuries listed at a comfortable living standard include a fortnight long 4* holiday in the Med with spending money and 3 long weekend breaks in the UK.
+The food budget is £230 a month, the spending on clothes and footwear up to £1,500, and you’re up to a generous £50 each for birthday presents.
+You can even replace your car every 5 years and your kitchen and bathroom every 10 to 15 years.
 More importantly, you have enough cash to be more spontaneous, rather than being forced to plan for every penny.

 Working out how much to save